Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 • You need point-in-time backups or email support

 For most startups, we recommend launching on the free tier to validate product-market fit, then upgrading to Pro once you have 20-30 paying customers.
-This strategy is core to our Rapid MVP Development approach.
+This strategy is core to our MVP Development approach.

 Beyond the Platform: Integration & Maintenance Costs